DuskoPre/AutoCoder/README.md

-li>recommended ollama with docker/li>

-li>create "playground" sub-folder in project-folder/li>
+recommended ollama with docker create "playground" sub-folder in project-folder